-During a GreatAmerica and Service Leadership webinar series, Paul Dippell, Service Leadership CEO, points out that self-funded Hardware as a Service offerings can negatively impact an MSP’s balance sheet by increasing your debt load.
+During a GreatAmerica and Service Leadership webinar series, Paul Dippell, former Service Leadership CEO, pointed out that self-funded Hardware as a Service offerings can negatively impact an MSP’s balance sheet by increasing its debt load.

 Minimize HaaS Risks

-Lee Rozeboom, Managing Director of Sales for GreatAmerica suggests steps you can take to minimize your risks when you’re self-funding HaaS:
+Lee Rozeboom, Vice President and Managing Director of Sales for GreatAmerica suggests steps you can take to minimize your risks when you’re self-funding HaaS:

 - Limit the total investment of hardware for each client.
 If you spread your investment across your client base, you reduce your risk of concentrated losses.

 - Shorten the window in which you are repaid in full.
 If you can recoup your investment in six to 12 months, it will reduce risk compared to allowing a client to repay over three years.

 - Review your prospect’s credit history before you self-finance their equipment.
 Ensure your client has a solid track record of repaying debts and making on-time payments.

 Rozeboom adds that you also have the option of reducing risk through third-party financing.
 There are three approaches you can choose from based on your business maturity, commitment, and billing requirements:

 - Traditional Financing: Hardware and labor costs – or the hardware alone – are financed on a monthly payment via a lease or finance agreement.
 The finance company pays the MSP upfront for the hardware and bills the client monthly.
 You can bill your client separately for the managed services, or the finance company can bill it, broken out as a separate cost.